falcosecurity/falco-website/content/en/blog/falco-on-gke/index.md

 * Stackdriver is the old name for Google Cloud’s logging and monitoring suite.
 If you’d like to examine Falco’s metrics (not the actual alerts, but metrics on how Falco is performing) you can select that option.
 We won’t be covering that in this blog, so go ahead and leave it unchecked.

     ![Screenshot of the configured options](./images/configuration.png "Screenshot of the configured options")

 * Click `DEPLOY` to deploy Falco onto the target cluster.

-    > If you choose to deploy a new cluster, you will need to wait until that finishes to click the `DEPLOY` button.
+(If you choose to deploy a new cluster, you will need to wait until that finishes to click the `DEPLOY` button.)

-With that Falco should be running on your GKE cluster.
+With that, Falco should be running on your GKE cluster.
 You can skip the next section, and continue with “Testing Falco”.

 ## Installing Falco with Helm